Clematis montana, or Mountain Clematis, is a vine that is simply beautiful.

 Planting Clematis montana

-Clematis requires some kind of structure to climb up along, it must be set at a distance of about 8 inches (20 cm) away from the root collar.
+Clematis requires some kind of structure to climb up along.
+Set it up at a distance of about 8 inches (20 cm) from the root collar.

 - Dig a hole more or less 16 inches (40 cm) in diameter.